 - Location: 1207 Chestnut St., 3rd floor Philadelphia, PA 19107

-The John Bell Health Center is a comprehensive healthcare clinic that provides state of the art primary medical care to individuals returning from prison or jail.
+The John Bell Health Center is a comprehensive healthcare clinic that provides state-of-the-art primary medical care to adults age 18 and older.

 - Practitioner Examination

 - Routine Screening for Sexually Transmitted Infections, HIV, Hepatitis B and C with treatments as indicated.

 - Screening and Preventative Care for Diabetes and Hypertension

 - Mental Health Screening and Referral